 Vigor cards are the most powerful, as they let you combine multiple spell components into a more powerful spell.
 The Vigor rating of a card tells you how many additional components you can add to your current spell.
 A Lesser Vigor card only pays for itself, while a Major Vigor card can easily turn the tide of the game.
 If you run out of cards to use for casting while you still have unspent Vigor values, your turn ends and you draw back up to five.
 You may not draw cards during a spell unless you play a Fortune component.

-Example: Sara has an edge up on Will as the game draws to a close, and she knows she can win the game now if she can just deal 5 damage to him.
+Example: Sara has an edge up on Julia as the game draws to a close, and she knows she can win the game now if she can just deal 5 damage to them.
 She begins her spell by casting the Major Vigor component, giving her 3 additional plays.
 This leaves her with three remaining components to play.
-Her only damaging spell right now is Greater Wrath, which knocks two cards out of Will’s hand.
+Her only damaging spell right now is Greater Wrath, which knocks two cards out of Julia’s hand.
 She takes a gamble and uses her second component to play Lesser Fortune.
 Almost!
 She draws a Greater Vigor, and uses that as the third component of her spell.
 She now has 5 components she can play and has used 3 components, leaving her with 2 left.
 She casts another Lesser Fortune, and success!
-She draws a Major Wrath, and wipes out the last of Will’s hand.
-With his next turn effectively skipped, it may as well be game over.
+She draws a Major Wrath, and wipes out the last of Julia’s hand.
+With their next turn effectively skipped, it may as well be game over.

 Starting Your Turn With Zero Cards

 If you start your turn with no cards in your hand, you will not be able to cast a spell.
 Skip immediately to the draw part of your turn, then end it (as normal).

 Draw Back Up To Five